saskuu/RPi-image-utils/README.txt

 where W95 checks the BOOT partition and Linux checks the ROOT partition.
 If neither is specified, Linux is assumed.

+image-chroot:

+image-chroot performs a linux 'chroot' to an image file.
+The current user will be 'root' and the current directory will be '/' in the image file.
+The host's root filesystem will be available at /host-root-fs.
+Use exit or ^D to terminate chroot.
+Usage is:

+image-chroot [imagefile]

 image-compare:

 image-compare compares a running Raspbian system to an existing standard 'raw' image file and displays the incremental changes that image-backup would perform if run.
 Usage is: